-Single vineyard site in the municipality of Ungstein (Bad Dürkheim, area Mittelhaardt-Deutsche Weinstraße) in the German wine-growing region Palatinate.
-The first vines were already planted here 2,000 years ago by the Romans.
-The south-southeast facing vineyards at 120 to 180 meters above sea level with a gradient of 5 to 25% comprise 45 hectares of vineyard area.
+single vineyard in the municipality of Ungstein (Bad Dürkheim, Mittelhaardt-Deutsche Weinstraße area) in the German wine-growing region of Pfalz.
+The first vines were planted here by the Romans 2,000 years ago.
+The vineyards, which face south to southeast at an altitude of 120 to 180 metres above sea level with a slope of 5 to 25%, cover 45 hectares of vineyards.
 The soils consist of red, clayey loam (red earth), with limestone content and a high proportion of fine earth.
-A particularly favoured core area of about one hectare is called "red earth".
-In Weilberg, the Riesling variety is cultivated above all.
-The Bärenhof, Pfeffingen, Schaefer Karl, Weingut am Nil, Wolf Michael and Zeter Oliver, for example, all have a share in the site.
+A particularly favoured heart of about one hectare is called "Roterde".
+In the Weilberg, mainly the Riesling variety is cultivated.
+The Bärenhof, Pfeffingen, Rings, Schaefer Karl, Weingut am Nil, Wolf Michael and Zeter Oliver wineries, for example, have a share in the site.